Conflict Resolution and the GEF

 Date case put under formal review: November 7, 2019

-Status and findings: OAI investigation closed on August 11, 2021.
+Investigation Findings: OAI investigation closed on August 11, 2021.
 Financial loss of US$68,562.00 confirmed through investigation, from an apparent misappropriation of funds for patrol kits by a former employee of a vendor in the project.
-Case completed.

 Management actions: Project implementation completed, and the project financially closed in March 2021.
 UNDP reports that the offender is an external person not under the jurisdiction of OAI, and that OAI has recommended the case against this person be referred to national authorities.
 UNDP also reports that it is taking the necessary steps to reimburse the GEF TF for the loss, working with the Trustee.